mineral-ui/mineral-ui/src/website/app/pages/Roadmap/roadmap.md

 ### Publish CA Technologies' Design System

 * Write guideline pages explaining the different parts of our system ~ done
-* Crystallize a home page that delights and excites potential users ~ in progress
+* Crystallize a home page that delights and excites potential users ~ done
-* Devise community pages that engage contributors
+* Streamline users' experience on our site using behavioral analysis ~ in progress
+* Demonstrate our experience in a writing section on our site ~ in progress

 ### Build Components